 Contents of this article:

-- Some studies show that Wellbutrin might be useful in treating methamphetamine dependence
+- Some studies show that Wellbutrin might be useful in treating methamphetamine dependence.

 - Side effects can include dizziness, rashes, and confusion and seizures in those who are prone to them.

 What is Wellbutrin?